-The ambition of the GAHTC is to address the needs of educators in diverse disciplinary contexts by providing practical teaching materials for teaching global architectural history at the survey and introductory level.
+The ambition of the GAHTC is to address the needs of educators in diverse disciplinary contexts by providing practical lecture materials for teaching global architectural history at the survey and introductory level.
 This effort does not preclude more advanced level education, but the main purpose of the Collaborative is to transform the discipline 'from below'—to help shape the discourse of architectural history by reshaping its teaching at the survey level.
 Teaching materials produced by the GAHTC will emphasize transnational and trans geographical perspectives, providing alternatives to architectural and art history courses organized by nation-based or style-based categories such as Italian', 'French', 'Chinese' and 'The Renaissance'.

 Generously funded by The Andrew W. Mellon foundation, the GAHTC will dedicate its more recent award of a $1.5 million grant to promoting the development of survey course material in the history of architecture, thus strengthening its position in humanities teaching, while also sponsoring teacher-to-teacher conversations to support pedagogy with a global perspective and a deep understanding of the importance of interdisciplinary exchanges with related disciplines.